skunkbandit/handyman-kpi-system/kpi-system/README.md

 ## Recent Fixes

+### Complete Import and Permissions Fix (April 1, 2025)

+We've implemented a comprehensive solution that addresses multiple issues with the application installer:

+1. **Python Module Import Fix**:
+   - Enhanced Python path configuration in the launcher
+   - Implemented an alternative import method in the backend script
+   - Added paths for all necessary directories (backend, app, site-packages)

+2. **Log File Permissions Fix**:
+   - Changed log file location from Program Files to AppData
+   - Created a central app data directory for user-specific data
+   - Added environment variable support for components to use the same path

+3. **Enhanced Debugging**:
+   - Added output capture from subprocess execution
+   - Improved error reporting and logging
+   - Added verification of critical directories and files

+The application now correctly handles module imports and respects Windows security models.

 ### Log File Permission Fix (April 1, 2025)

 The launcher has been updated to fix the "Permission denied" error when writing to log files in the Program Files directory.
 This error occurred because standard users don't have write access to the Program Files directory.